mousepawmedia/pawlib/docs/source/core/flexarray.rst

 ``yank()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Yank removes a value at a given index.
+``yank()`` removes a value at a given index.
 Remaining values at indexes greater than that removed are shifted left to fill in the empty slot.

 ..  code-block:: c++

    FlexArray<int> apples;

-   //We'll push some values for our example apples.push(2);
+   // We'll push some values for our example apples.push(2);
    apples.push(1);
    apples.push(3);

-   //The array is currently [2, 1, 3]
+   // The array is currently [2, 1, 3]

    apples.yank(1);

-   //The array is now [2, 3]
+   // The array is now [2, 3]

 ``unshift()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Unshift will return the first element in the array, and remove it.
+``unshift()`` will return the first element in the array, and remove it.
 All remaining values are shifted one slot to the left.

 ..  code-block:: c++

    FlexArray<int> apples;

-   //We'll push some values for our example apples.push(2);
+   // We'll push some values for our example apples.push(2);
    apples.push(1);
    apples.push(3);

-   //The array is currently [2, 1, 3]
+   // The array is currently [2, 1, 3]

    apples.unshift();

-   //The array is now [1, 3]
+   // Returns 2.
+The array is now [1, 3]

 ``erase()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Erase allows you to delete elements in an array in a given range.
+``erase()`` allows you to delete elements in an array in a given range.
 Values above the top limit of the range will be shifted left to fill in empty indexes.

 ..  code-block:: c++

    FlexArray<int> apples;

-   //We'll push some values for our example apples.push(2);
+   // We'll push some values for our example apples.push(2);
    apples.push(1);
    apples.push(3);

-   //The array is currently [2, 1, 3]
+   // The array is currently [2, 1, 3]

    apples.erase(0,1);
-   //The first number in the fuction call is the lower bound
+   // The first number in the fuction call is the lower bound
-   //The second number is the upper bound.
+   // The second number is the upper bound.
-   //The array is now simply [3]
+   // The array is now simply [3]

 ``empty()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Empty is a boolean that returns true if the array is empty, and false if it contains values.
+``empty()`` is a boolean that returns true if the array is empty, and false if it contains values.

 ..  code-block:: c++

    FlexArray<int> apples;

-   //We'll push some values for our example apples.push(2);
+   // We'll push some values for our example apples.push(2);
    apples.push(1);
    apples.push(3);

    apples.empty();
-   //The function will return false
+   // The function will return false

 or